Here’s how robots changed the health checkups and doctor visitations.

 To limit the exposure of people to the virus, you need to stop interacting with people.
 Easy enough, right?
 Maybe except when you need to buy groceries, talk to a cashier, or go somewhere in the city and use public transport.
 There is an alternative ― you need to get in contact with something other than people.
 And that is where the robots come into the picture.

-Earlier this year, a humanoid robot has started working in the civil service of Russian cities.
+Earlier this year, a humanoid robot has started working in the civil services in cities.
 It serves citizens and works shoulder to shoulder with its human coworkers.

 Another development from Promobot is their flagship model V.4.
 It now includes medical equipment to measure the body temperature and blood pressure of people.
 Individual clinics use it for patients before their blood test.
 As a result, the robot links the doctor and the patient, making the interaction safe and quicker.